7/7/15 Update: Menu updated.

 This is a lot of bread that is probably an unnecessary side if you’re also ordering the bready-y pizzas.
 But they are seasoned well and dip nicely into the marinara.
 It’s a lot of calories for the money.

 Beso Del Sol is a decent boxed sangria that ordinarily costs $20 for a 3-liter box.
 It won’t win any awards, but it is refreshing.
-Note that it comes in at 8.5% ABV, which is about 3.5% higher than Budweiser and 4% lower than the other wines.
+Note that it comes in at 8.5% ABV, which is about 3.5% higher than Budweiser and 4% lower than most other wines.

 Uncrustables Kids Picks:

 This includes everything on the tray to the right of the breadsticks.

 This was my first Uncrustables and I wasn’t sure what to expect.
 As you might imagine, it’s basically two pieces of soft bread pushed together with peanut butter and jelly on the inside.
 I enjoyed this one for what it was.
 It’s on a lot of menus here at Disney World and Uncrustables should be widely available in stores.
 You may want to pick one up and see if the kids like them prior to your arrival, as it will make choosing Kids Picks easier.

 The grapes are hit or miss.
 These were soft and yucky.
 The Danimals yogurt is par for the course as well.
 You can sub in apple sauce, fries, a cookie, and/or a soft drink if you prefer.
 I’d skip the grapes more often than not.

 I’m not sure if Mickey Milk is a weird name or not.
 If you think about goat’s milk, soy milk, etc. I’m not sure I want to think about where this stuff is coming from.
 The Kids Picks are usually a decent amount of food, particularly if you order the heftier french fries and cookie